kwzzwk/kw_digandwash/README.md

 # About
 - Very configurable
-- Reward and cheating logs
+- Reward and cheating logs, you need to chance webhook on sv_main.lua
 - optimized
 - Easy to use